gbibeaul/blog-perso/content/build-deploy-a-vercel-api.md

 Getting an API project started with Vercel Serverless functions is convenient and really fast.
 Here are some takeaways:

-- Vercel takes zero configurations and is able to run your project
+- Vercel takes zero configurations and is able to run your project.
-- You can start using typescript, javascript or any supported languages
+- You can start using Typescript, Javascript or any supported languages.
-- the repo code is here [Github](https://github.com/gbibeaul/vercel-api-starter/tree/master)
+- The repo code is here [Github](https://github.com/gbibeaul/vercel-api-starter/tree/master).

 Send any questions or comments at g.bibeaulaviolette@gmail.com!